Electrical Engineering

 • Math 307 (3): Linear algebra and differential equations.

-• EE 342 (3): Probability and statistics in an electrical engineering context.
+• ECE 342 (3): Probability and statistics in an electrical engineering context.

 • Chem 161 (3) and Chem 162 (3): General Chemistry I and II cover the basic principles of chemistry, including stoichiometry; introduction to solution phase chemistry; gas phase chemistry; thermodynamics, including enthalpies of formation and reaction, entropy and free energy; atomic structure, periodic trends, chemical bonding, molecular structure; liquids and solids; solutions and colligative properties; principles and applications of chemical equilibrium, including acid-base chemistry (titrations, buffers); kinetics; redox reactions and electrochemistry.